remore/burn/README.md

 ### Scene

-Scene resource is key object for burn to create any kind of application.
-This is where you design screen and write your code about key input from key controller.
+Scene resource is a key concept to make any kind of application.
+This is where you design screen transition, controller event binding and game balance design etc etc..

-Let's take a quick look how we can make 8-bit flavored application without hassle.

 #### label(string, x=0, y=1)